robbrody/RB_Python_Data_Project/README.md

 ### Insights:
 * Senior Data Scientist and Senior Data Engineer have the highest median salaries.
 These roles also have the widest range in salary.
 All Senior positions pay higher than their standard counterpart.
 * Data Scientists and Data Engineers are very comparable in their median salaries.
-They both higher on avergage than Analysts of any seniority.
+They are both higher on average than Analysts of any seniority.
 * Analysts both Senior and standard offer median salaries near $100K USD, but are lower on average than other roles.
 More technical roles are higher compensated.